Aki-Matilda Høegh-Dam

-Aki-Matilda Tilia Ditte Høegh-Dam (born 17 October 1996 in Hillerød) is a Danish-Greenlandic politician, who is a member of the Folketing for the Siumut political party.
-She was elected into parliament at the 2019 Danish general election, entering parliament at 22 years old, becoming its youngest member.
+Aki-Matilda Tilia Ditte Høegh-Dam (born 17 October 1996) is a Greenlandic pro-independence politician who currently serves in the Folketing and concurrently in the Inatsisartut.
+She was elected to the Folketing during the 2019 Danish general election at the age of 22, becoming its youngest member.
+Previously a member of Siumut, she is now a member of Naleraq.